kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 }
 ~~~

 If you have this in place you are able to use Autofac as you like.
-In the `Startup.cs` you are able to use the `IServiceCollection` to register the dependencies or to add an additional Method called `ConfigureContainer` to do it the Autofac way:
+In the `Startup.cs` you are able to use the `IServiceCollection` to register the dependencies or to add an additional method called `ConfigureContainer` to do it the Autofac way:

 ~~~ csharp
 // ConfigureContainer is where you can register things directly